modernweb-dev/rocket/site/pages/10--docs/20--basics/40--components.rocket.md

 <rocket-greeting>Go</rocket-greeting>
 ````

-will result a server rendered output that does not load ANY JavaScript
+will result in a server rendered output that does not load ANY JavaScript

 ```
 Hello World